TonmoyTalukder/Bangla-Key2Text/README.md

 #### Find in Hugging Face
 [:hugs: Text Generation Model](https://anonymous.4open.science/r/Bangla-Key2Text-ACL)  (Currently, the privacy is in private mode, after acceptance of the paper, it will be released in public mode.)
 =======
-[:hugs: Bangla-Key2Text](https://anonymous.4open.science/r/Bangla-Key2Text-ACL)  (Currently, the privacy is in private mode, after acceptance of the paper, it will be released in public mode.)
+[:hugs: Text Generation Model](https://anonymous.4open.science/r/Bangla-Key2Text-ACL)  (Currently, the privacy is in private mode, after acceptance of the paper, it will be released in public mode.)
->>>>>>> 73eaee8a4b6d02442657ec805ac38279bbf89642

 #### Run using the below code
 ```python